10 Health Benefits of Mountain Biking

 7) Whole Body Workout

 It’s no doubt you’ll recognize the defined calf muscles of an avid cyclist, but you may not realize that mountain biking uses the muscles of your whole body.
 Of course, cycling builds strong legs, thighs and calves and helps you get that nice tight butt.
 The balance required to stay upright strengthens your abdominal and core muscles.
 Climbing and maneuvering turns also strengthens your upper body.
-And as an added bonus, mountain biking doesn’t require an expensive gym membership or a personal trainer to get a good workout.
+And as an added bonus, the health benefits of mountain biking doesn’t require an expensive gym membership or a personal trainer to get a good workout.

 8) Sleep Better